-The Sediment Transfer System will be capable of maintaining sufficient flow rates to prevent settling of the sediment during transfer.
+The Sediment Transfer System is capable of maintaining sufficient flow rates to prevent settling of the sediment during transfer.
 The layout for the transfer system is shown in Figure 1.

-Additionally, the Reactor Building basement floor sediment will be collected by using a remotely operated robot with attached wet vacuum system or other collecting device and discharged to the Reactor Building Sediment Transfer Skid located on the Reactor Building 305'-0" elevation.
-Sediment will then be pumped from this skid through flexible hose to a containment penetration and discharged directly to the SRSTs.
+Additionally, the Reactor Building basement floor sediment is collected by using a remotely operated robot with attached wet vacuum system or other collecting device and discharged to the Reactor Building Sediment Transfer Skid located on the Reactor Building 305'-0" elevation.
+Sediment is then pumped from this skid through flexible hose to a containment penetration and discharged directly to the SRSTs.

-Sediment will be pumped from the Reactor Building Sump, utilizing the existing sump pumps (WDL-P-2A&B), through existing piping, and discharged directly to the Auxiliary Building Sump Tank, thenceforth to the SRST via the Sediment Transfer System.
-In the event of a reactor building sump pump failure, removal of sediment from the sump will be performed by lowering a flexible hose through a basement floor drain to access the sump.
+Sediment may be pumped from the Reactor Building Sump, utilizing the original sump pumps (WDL-P-2A&B), through original piping, and discharged directly to the Auxiliary Building Sump Tank, thenceforth to the SRST via the Sediment Transfer System.
+In the event of a reactor building sump pump failure, removal of sediment from the sump may be performed by lowering a flexible hose through a basement floor drain to access the sump.